BBD-Beanpedia/Beanpedia/README.md

       ./gradle build
    ```
    If the build is successful, you can find the compiled classes and JAR file in the build directory's of backend and cli.

+## Physical ERD Diagram Editing

+Any changes that need to be made to the physical ERD diagram can be made through the .drawio.png file in the ERD folder.

+In order to make theses changes you must:

+- Install Visual Studio Code
+- Install the `Draw.io Integration` extension by Henning Dieterichs.
+This unofficial extension integrates an offline version of Draw io into VS Code.
+- Open the .draw.io.png file and the Draw io interface will load.